esge/PoE-HarvestVendor/README.md

  - puts the result into clipboard (for now, later maybe some gui to add prices and other info to it and then clipboard)

 # Install
-  - get the above mantioned OCR tool (tested on version 4.6.2)
+  - get the above mentioned OCR tool (tested on version 4.6.2)
   - get the .ahk file
   - put them in the same Folder
     Folder: